-Over the past three years, substantial progress has been made in multi-class unsupervised anomaly detection (MUAD), with explorations into pretrained vision transformers (ViTs)~\citep{zhang2023exploring, guo2025dinomaly}, state space models (Mambas)~\citep{he2024mambaad}, diffusion models~\citep{yin2023lafite, he2024diffusion}, and other approaches~\citep{guo2024recontrast, zhao2023omnial, he2024learning}.
+Over the past three years, substantial progress has been made in multi-class unsupervised anomaly detection (MUAD), with explorations into pretrained vision transformers (ViTs)~\cite{zhang2023exploring,guo2025dinomaly}, state space models (Mambas)~\cite{he2024mambaad}, diffusion models~\cite{yin2023lafite,he2024diffusion}, and other approaches~\cite{guo2024recontrast,zhao2023omnial,he2024learning}.
 Nevertheless, the multi-class setting inevitably induces identity mapping in most methods, resulting in performance degradation.
-While previous studies \citep{you2022unified, guo2025dinomaly} have endeavored to mitigate shortcut learning, the efficacy of their proposed techniques in complex and highly diverse scenarios remains limited (see Fig. \ref{fig0_new} (c)-(d)).
-This is particularly evident in datasets such as Real-IAD and Universal Medical, where the abundance of normal patterns exacerbates the aforementioned issue~\citep{you2022unified}.
-The effectiveness of simple noise operations \citep{you2022unified, guo2025dinomaly} is diminished due to the enhanced noise robustness acquired through exposure to diverse visual patterns.
-Additionally, the neighbor mask attention mechanism \citep{you2022unified} is specifically tailored for features locally extracted by CNNs, and is not suitable for the global modeling structure - Transformer.
+While previous studies \cite{you2022unified,guo2025dinomaly} have endeavored to mitigate shortcut learning, the efficacy of their proposed techniques in complex and highly diverse scenarios remains limited (see Fig. \ref{fig0_new} (c)-(d)).
+This is particularly evident in datasets such as Real-IAD and Universal Medical, where the abundance of normal patterns exacerbates the aforementioned issue~\cite{you2022unified}.
+The effectiveness of simple noise operations \cite{you2022unified,guo2025dinomaly} is diminished due to the enhanced noise robustness acquired through exposure to diverse visual patterns.
 Consequently, to enhance performance, our work aims to efficiently address the problem of identity shortcuts.
 Furthermore, why are the Real-IAD and Universal Medical datasets more complex?
-We elaborate on this as follows: It is apparent that in comparison to widely adopted industrial datasets—MVTec-AD (encompassing 15 classes) \citep{bergmann2019mvtec} and ViSA (comprising 12 classes) \citep{zou2022spot}—Real-IAD \citep{wang2024real} exhibits more diverse normal patterns, featuring 30 object categories and 5 camera views.
-In contrast to standardized industrial images, although the Universal Medical dataset \citep{he2024diffusion} consists of only 3 categories, the inherent heterogeneity within medical normal samples enriches the visual features (\textit{e.g.}, variations in organ size and shape across different demographics, as illustrated in Fig. \ref{fig1_new}(a)).
+We elaborate on this as follows: It is apparent that in comparison to widely adopted industrial datasets—MVTec-AD (encompassing 15 classes) \cite{bergmann2019mvtec} and ViSA (comprising 12 classes) \cite{zou2022spot}—Real-IAD \cite{wang2024real} exhibits more diverse normal patterns, featuring 30 object categories and 5 camera views.
+In contrast to standardized industrial images, although the Universal Medical dataset \cite{he2024diffusion} consists of only 3 categories, the inherent heterogeneity within medical normal samples enriches the visual features (\textit{e.g.}, variations in organ size and shape across different demographics, as illustrated in Fig. \ref{fig1_new}(a)).
 Moreover, the Universal Medical dataset displays a sparser t-SNE plot and a wider dispersion of feature distances compared to ViSA (see Fig.~\ref{fig1_new} (b) and (c)), indicating a higher degree of intrinsic diversity within medical data.